Sanchit-upadhyay-23/ai-chat-bot/README.md

-# 🧠 AI Chatbot: Resume-Based Q&A
+# AI Chatbot: Resume-Based Q&A

 Ask questions like “What is my CGPA?” from a resume PDF using local LLMs.

 ## ⚙️ Tech Stack
+git add README.md

 - **Backend**: FastAPI
 - **Frontend**: Streamlit